shrimbly/Video-to-splat/README.md

 # Video Frame Extractor and Image Analysis Tool

-A powerful desktop application for extracting high-quality frames from videos and analyzing them for photogrammetry purposes.
-Built with Python and DearPyGui, this tool helps automate the process of selecting the best frames for 3D reconstruction.
+Windows application for extracting frames from videos and analyzing them for sharpness, grading, and alignment for 3DGS purposes.
+This project was built almost entirely in the cursor composer by a non-programmer, so, don't judge me on the code quality.
+Open to feedback and suggestions for new features, improvements, and bug fixes.

 ## Features